 What we do

-LCLT offers a range of services to communities, landowners, local authorities and organisations that want to set up a Community Land Trust.
-We will work with communities anywhere in the East Midlands and nearby counties that have vision, drive and ambition to set up a CLT and develop affordable homes.
+LCLT offers a range of services to communities, landowners, local authorities and organisations that want to develop community-led housing.
+We will work with communities anywhere in the East Midlands and nearby counties that have vision, drive and ambition to develop affordable homes.

 The service we offer includes: